Sting-DR/Nerevar-Moon-and-Star/PerformanceOptimization.md

   Disable both `auto use object normal maps` and `auto use terrain normal maps`.

-- An [Occlusion Culling fork of OpenMW](https://www.nexusmods.com/morrowind/mods/58699) (Free FPS for OpenMW) is available to download on Nexus but its based on a pre release version of OpenMW 0.51 so use it at your own risk.
+- An [Occlusion Culling fork of OpenMW](https://www.nexusmods.com/morrowind/mods/58699) (Free FPS for OpenMW) is available to download on Nexus but its based on a pre release version of OpenMW 0.51 so use it at your own risk (Updated version linked below).
   - I'm not yet aware of any problems but its probable you would run into one or two.
   - Its not guaranteed to give results but could help with FPS improvement.
   - You will obviously have to follow the steps for setting up OpenMW from the InstallGuide again.